subirvarma/GeneralCognitics/_posts/chapter7_latentspace.md

 A manifold is defined as a surface in N dimensional space that can be locally approximated by Euclidean space.
 Moreover, given two points on a manifold, they can be connected by a linear segment all of whose points also lie on the manifold.
 The Latent Space forms a complicated manifold in N dimensional space which doesn't lend itself to easy visualization.
 If the Latent Vector has only three dimensions, the the manifold can be visualized, and once such manifold is shown in Fig. 3.

-There is a technque that sometimes helps in visualizing Latent Space manifolds in higher dimensions, and this is discussed next.
+There is a technique that sometimes helps in visualizing Latent Space manifolds in higher dimensions, and this is discussed next.

 ![](https://subirvarma.github.io/GeneralCognitics/images/lat28.png)